Things do not always work out. I'm working for a way out.

 when restoring added files, git reverts the stage of files back to untracked

-are given, the move is considered dangerous and will not process.use git restore --source=HEAD~1 file
+-fd are given, the move is considered dangerous and will not process.use git restore --source=HEAD~1 file to restore files to the version ID

 The following graph presents 3 different ways of merging branches.